 The biggest worries parents have about their kids is that they should not eat something they are allergic to.
 You would always be looking at the ingredients of packed food to see signs of peanut or lactose.
 Even in restaurants, you’ll have to especially ask what is to be avoided for allergies.
 But even then there is a risk.
 With food prepared at home, you can reduce the risk of sensitive allergic reaction because you know best what not to use.

 Restaurants serve food according to their standard offering.
 Chances are that it will always be more or less than what your kids want.
 But if the food is in front of them, they will eat it.
 If it is lesser than what they want, you are sure to expect a temper tantrum later on about being hungry again.
 And if the portion is larger, they might eat too much and get themselves a stomach ache, or they will waste half the food and that is money out of your pocket going down the drain.

 With home cooked meals, you can regulate the portions of food served and can always refrigerate leftovers.

 5.Brings family together

-Eating at home together can bring a family closer to each other as this is the time of the day when everyone can talk about how their day went.
+Eating at home together can bring a family closer to each other as this is the time of the day when everyone can talk about how their day went and also get involved in family engaging activities.
 You can even involve your kid in food preparation or serving to have a better and healthier environment that they feel comfortable in.
 It will be a help to you and will also keep them disciplined.